South Dakota first-time homebuyer assistance programs

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Home prices climbed across the board in the last year, but the housing market in South Dakota so far has managed to keep those soaring costs in check.
+Although they’ve risen 10 percent in the last year, home prices are relatively reasonable in South Dakota: the average home is valued at $275,877, according to online realty firm Zillow.
 Still, if you’re a first-time homebuyer in the state, you might need help.
 One of the best places to turn is the South Dakota Housing Development Authority, which has been helping to make homeownership more affordable since 1973 with programs that work in conjunction with conventional, FHA, VA and USDA loans.

 South Dakota first-time homebuyer loan programs